Ballygunner GAA

 Ballygunner GAA (nicknamed "The Gunners") is a Gaelic Athletic Association (GAA) club located in the parish of St Mary's Ballygunner in Waterford City, Ireland.

 The club concerns itself primarily with hurling.
-It passes both the camogie and Gaelic football duties to its sister club Gáll Tír.

 History

 Ballygunner GAA is a hurling club based in Ballygunner village, on the outskirts of Waterford city.
 The club was founded in 1954 by local schoolteacher Jimmy McGinn.

 Prior to 1954, there was no adult hurling team in the parish.
 All hurlers who came out of the small national school travelled into Waterford city to play for either the Erin's Own club or now archrivals Mount Sion.
 McGinn believed that there was enough talent in the parish to compete with the powerhouses of Waterford hurling.
 Having enjoyed multiple success at under age level through the local national school, McGinn set up the club to nurture the game in the small parish.

 That same year, Ballygunner hurling club collected their first piece of a long line of silverware by winning the minor county championship.